FAQ SHEET FOR IBC CHALLENGERS

 WHO DOES THE BLUES FOUNDATION SELECT AS ITS IBC JUDGES?

 IBC judges are industry professionals and blues fans with years of experience in producing, promoting and attending blues music events.
-Each night of the quarter-finals, three different judges will evaluate you based on The Blues Foundation criteria.
-Those six total judges’s scores will determine who advances to the semi-finals.
-Three judges will evaluate each semi-finals act with those scores determining who advances to the finals.
+Each night of the quarterfinals, three different judges will evaluate you based on The Blues Foundation criteria.
+Those six total judges’ scores will determine who advances to the semi-finals.
+Three judges will evaluate each semi-final act with those scores determining who advances to the finals.
 There will be 6 band judges and 6 different solo/duo judges seated for the IBC finals.

 HOW MANY ACTS ADVANCE TO THE SEMI-FINALS AND THEN TO THE FINALS?

-- 32 solo/duo acts will advance to the semi-finals.
-8 total solo/duo acts will compete in the finals.
+- 4 solo/duo acts from each venue will advance to the semi-finals.
+2 acts from each semi-final venue will compete in the finals.

-- 44 band acts will advance to the semi-finals.
-9 total band acts will compete in the finals.
+- 4 band acts from each venue will advance to the semi-finals.
+1 act from each venue will compete in the finals.

 HOW DO I FIND OUT IF I HAVE ADVANCED TO THE NEXT ROUND OF THE COMPETITION?

 On Thursday evening, as soon as scoring for all acts is completed and verified, The Blues Foundation will announce the names of the acts moving into the semi-finals from the stages of various clubs along Beale Street.
 We will also post this information on our social media sources (Facebook, Twitter, Instagram) and on the home page of our website (blues.org).
-The semifinal schedule will be posted online no later than noon Friday and will also be posted at Club 152.
+The semifinal schedule will be posted online no later than noon Friday.

 On Friday evening, as soon as scoring for all acts is completed and verified, The Blues Foundation will announce the names of the acts moving into the finals from the stages of various clubs along Beale Street.
 We will also post this information on our social media sources (Facebook, Twitter, Instagram) and on the home page of our website (blues.org).
-The finals will begin at noon on Saturday, January 19 and acts will perform in an order based upon a random drawing, beginning with bands and rotating between bands and solo/duo acts.
+The finals will begin at noon on Saturday, acts will perform in alphabetical order of the affiliate, beginning with solo/duo and rotating between bands and solo/duo acts.

 ARE THERE AGE LIMITS ALONG BEALE STREET?